-Buy with future upgrades in mind – we’re committed to exposing students to the most current graphic visualization technology available.
-Details about your computer needs can be found in this document outlining minimum computer specifications and required software.
+Buy with future upgrades in mind.
+We’re committed to exposing students to the most current graphic visualization technology available.
+Find out more details about your computer needs, including minimum computer specifications and required software.

 To keep current with the latest software, plan to upgrade your machine every three or four years.
 For details on minimum hardware and software requirements, accessories, and tips on buying software at educational prices, check out the latest school of architecture computer specifications for all three departments.

 Frequently Asked Questions